barc343/unitedbudget/README.md

-now you are in `/code` directory - run migrations by command `python manage.py migrate` after this step go to `/code/fixtures` and run script `./load_data.sh` after this step data will be in database
+now you are in `/code` directory - run migrations by command `python manage.py migrate` after this step go to `/code/fixtures` and run script `./load_data.sh`
+> if errors exist rerun script to no error situation after this step data will be in database